 In this tutorial:

-To create a new Dart project, click Create New Project on the IDE Welcome screen and select Dart Web App or Dart Command Line App from the drop-down list.
+To create a new Dart project, click Create New Project on the IDE Welcome screen and select Dart from the project types on the left.

 To open an existing Dart project, click Open Directory on the IDE Welcome screen.
 Alternatively, if your project is stored in GitHub, git, or another VCS, cliсk Check out from Version Control.